Find Grad Schools

 76 Yearly Graduations

 Drexel University is the 10th most popular school in the nation for students seeking a doctor's degree in education admin.
 Roughly 23,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $54,766 per year, while in-state graduate students, on average, pay $36,234 per year.
-During the 2020-2021 academic year, 76 people received their doctor's degree in education admin from Drexel.
-Around 46% of these students were from an underrepresented racial-ethnic group, and 74% were women.
+The average in-state tuition for full-time undergraduates is $56,595 per year, while in-state graduate students, on average, pay $36,234 per year.
+During the most recent year for which we have data, 76 people received their doctor's degree in education admin from Drexel.
+Of these students, 70% were women and 37% were members of underrepresented racial-ethnic groups.

 #11